adhesivewombat/ATO/2018/reactDidIt.md

 * You need to keep up with effeciency packages yourself
 ## Typing
 * Flow & typescript are still relevant
-* typescript is getting more traction still
+* Typescript is getting more traction still
 ## Other Frameworks
 > When you have to choose frameworks as often as you have to change popular music, that isn't good for anyone
 * vue